opendcs/opendcs/docs/source/lrgs-userguide.rst

    LrgsInput.httpStatus.enabled=true
    LrgsInput.httpStatus.port=7000

-7000 is the default port and can be left off.
-Include the property and set the value is required in your environment.
+7000 is the default port and can be left out of the lrgs.conf file.
+Include the property and set the value if required in your environment.

 These values can also be set on the "Misc" tab of of the RtStat configuration dialog.